haydenbbickerton/lock/readme.md

 ### Clearing permissions

-You can easily clear permissions for a set specific combination of actions and resources.
+You can easily clear permissions for a set specific combination of actions and targets.

 ```php
 $lock->allow(['create', 'edit'], 'posts');